stitchdata/docs/_developers/post-load-webhooks-reference.md

   Post-load hooks allow you to configure a webhook that fires each time data is loaded into your destination.

   Using post-load hooks, you can extend Stitch and automate dependent processes.
-For example: Trigger downstream processing in SQL, an Amazon Web Services Lambda function, Talend Pipeline Designer, or any other system that can be controlled with an HTTP request.
+For example: Trigger downstream processing in SQL, an Amazon Web Services Lambda function, Talend Cloud jobs, or any other system that can be controlled with an HTTP request.

 # -------------------------- #